nhauzenb/hpr-ijof-tvpvecm/README.md

 **!NOT DONE YET!**

 ### Replication codes:
-The replication codes reproduces all figures and tables in the manuscript.
+The replication code reproduces all figures and tables in the manuscript.

-#### Replication of results shown in Sub-Section 4.2: *"Nonlinearities and cointegration in European electricity prices"*
+#### Replication of results presented in Sub-Section 4.2: *"Nonlinearities and cointegration in European electricity prices"*

-In Sub-Section 4.2, we show and discuss:
+In Sub-Section 4.2, we show and discuss the following figures and tables:

 * **Figure 1.** The posterior probability of the rank (PPR) over time for the most flexible specification.
 * **Figure 2.** The posterior inclusion probability (PIP) over time for autoregressive coefficients (panel (a)) and covariance matrices (panel (b)) of the most flexible specification.